 - i.
-Medication management, administration and teaching;

-- ii.
-Aspiration precautions;
+Medication management, administration and teaching; - ii.
+Aspiration precautions; - iii.

-- iii.
 Feeding tube management, gastrostomy and jejunostomy;

 - iv.
-Skin care;

-- v.
-Weight management;

-- vi.
-Urinary catheter management;

-- vii.
-Bowel and bladder care;

-- viii.
-Wound care:

-- ix.
-Health education and screening;

-- x.
-Infection control;

-- xi.
-Environmental management for safety;

-- xii.
-Nutrition management;

-- xiii.
-Oxygen management;

-- xiv.
-Seizure management and precautions;

-- xv.
-Anxiety reduction;

-- xvi.
-Staff supervision; and

-- xvii.
-Behavior and self-care assistance.

-- 3. PRIVATE DUTY NURSING QUALIFICATIONS AGENCY PROVIDER

-- Licensed in New Mexico as a Home Health Agency, Rural Health Clinic or federally Qualified Health Center (FQHC Agency);

-- ii.
-Possess current business license;

-- iii.
-Meet financial solvency;

-- iv.
-Adhere to training requirements:

-- v.
-Maintain individual records for each member within HIPAA- compliance;

-- vi.
+Skin care; - v.
+Weight management; - vi.
+Urinary catheter management; - vii.
+Bowel and bladder care; Wound care; Health education and screening; - viii.
+Infection control; - ix.
+Environmental management for safety; - x.
+Nutrition management; - xi.
+Oxygen management; - xii.
+Seizure management and precautions; - xiii.
+Anxiety reduction; - xiv.
+Staff supervision; and - xv.
+Behavior and self-care assistance. - c.
+Private Duty Nursing Qualifications Agency RIVATE DUTY NURSING QUALIFICATIONS AGENCY PROVIDER - i.
+Licensed in New Mexico as a Home Health Agency, Rural Health Clinic or federally Qualified Health Center (FQHC Agency); - ii.
+Possess current business license; - iii.
+Meet financial solvency; - iv.
+Adhere to training requirements; - v.
+Maintain individual records for each member within HIPAA compliance; - vi.
 Develop and adhere to a records management policy; and - vii.
 Develop and adhere to quality assurance policies and processes. - viii.
 Ensure all assigned staff meet the following qualifications: - ix.
 Licensed by the New Mexico State Board of Nursing as a RN or LPN; - x.
 Demonstrate capacity to perform required tasks; - xi.
 Be able to communicate successfully with the member; - xii.
 Complete training on critical incident, abuse, neglect, and exploitation reporting; - xiii.
 Individual RN/LPN providers must be licensed by the New Mexico state board of nursing as an RN or LPN; and - xiv.
-Meet any other service qualifications, as specified in the SDCB rules.

-4. PRIVATE DUTY NURSING QUALIFICATIONS - INDIVIDUAL PROVIDER
+Meet any other service qualifications, as specified in the SDCB rules. - d.
+Private Duty Nursing Qualifications Individual RIVATE DUTY NURSING-QUALIFICATIONS - INDIVIDUAL PROVIDER - i.

-- i.
 Provide a tax identification number; - ii.
 Individual RN/LPN providers must be licensed by the New Mexico State Board of Nursing as an RN or LPN; - iii.
 Demonstrate capacity to perform required tasks; - iv.
-Be able to communicate successfully with the SDCB member: - v.
+Be able to communicate successfully with the SDCB member; - v.
 Complete training on critical incident, abuse, neglect, and exploitation reporting; and - vi.
 Meet any other service qualifications, as specified in the SDCB rules.

-j.
-RELATED GOODS
+J. RELATED GOODS

-Related Goods are services, goods, and equipment, which support the SDCB member to remain in the community, decrease the need for other Medicaid services and reduce the risk for institutionalization.
+Related Goods are services, goods, and equipment, including supplies, fees or memberships (such as for conferences or classes), which support the SDCB member to remain in the community, decrease the need for other Medicaid services and reduce the risk for institutionalization.
 Related goods must promote personal safety and health, accommodate the SDCB member in managing his/her household and/or facilitate activities of daily living.
-The related goods must not be available through another source including the Medicaid state plan and/or Medicare, and the SDCB member must not have the personal funds needed to purchase the goods. supplies, fees (such as for conferences or classes) or memberships, not otherwise provided through SDCB, the Medicaid state plan or through Medicare.
-Related gGoods do not include services such as professional housecleaning, yard maintenance, personal trainers, etc.
+The related goods must not be available through another source including the Medicaid state plan and/or Medicare, and the SDCB member must not have the personal funds needed to purchase the goods.

-Related goods must be documented in the SDCB care plan in a manner that clearly describes how the related good will advance the desired outcomes in the SDCB member's care plan.
+describes how the related good will advance the desired outcomes in the SDCB member's care plan.
 Related goods must be linked to the SDCB member's identified needs and are intended for the sole use of the SDCB member, and one caregiver, if appropriate.
-All related goods, and must, be approved by the MCO/UR.
+All related goods, must be approved by the MCO/UR.
 The cost and type of related good is subject to approval by the MCO/UR.
 SDCB members are not guaranteed the exact type and model of related good that is requested.
-The support broker and/or the care coordinator canmust work with the SDCB member to find other (including less costly) alternatives.
+The support broker and/or the care coordinator can work with the SDCB member to find other (including less costly) alternatives.
 Items that are purchased with SDCB funds cannot be returned for store credit, cash or gift cards.
-Experimental or prohibited treatments and related goods are excluded
+Experimental or prohibited treatments and related goods are excluded.